bryandesser/Quant4D/docs/source/api.rst

 ===
 This is a test of automatic api documentation.

-.. automodule:: src
+.. automodule:: classes

-.. autoclass:: guessFramesFromSize
+.. autoclass:: Body
     :show-inheritance:
     :members: